floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Tier 1 Offenses:

-Offenders under this tier are required to register for a minimum of 15 years while also verifying their registration annually.
-Florida does not use this tier during its registration process as its sexual offenders are required to register for life and verify their registration twice in a year while sexual predators also register for life and verify their registration quarterly.
-Some offenses which require the Tier-1 registration include:
+Offenders in this tier are generally required to register for a minimum of 15 years while also verifying their registration annually.
+Florida does not typically use this tier during its registration process, as its sexual offenders are required to register for life and verify their registration twice a year.
+At the same time, sexual predators also register for life and verify their registration quarterly.
+Some offenses that require the Tier-1 registration include:

-- Sexual battery committed on victim 18 years of age or older
+• Sexual battery committed on a victim 18 years of age or older

 Tier 2 Offenses:

-- Procuring person under age 18 for prostitution
+• Procuring a person under age 18 for prostitution

 Tier 3 Offenses: